microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

 ## WHAT PROBLEM DOES THE SOLUTION SOLVE?
 * Organizations need to receive large files from external customers for Data AI workloads.
-* But since the customers are external and don’t have an AAD Identity how do they get credentials to securely transfer files?
+* But since the customers are external and don’t have an AAD Identity they dont have organizal add credentials to securely transfer file
 * Where  are the files stored and how are they managed?

 ## SOLUTION: POWER PLATFORM + AZURE